dankim444/pennos/doc/README.md

 # PennOS
 PennOS is a UNIX-like operating system simulator built to run as a single process on a host OS.
-Its main features include a priority-based scheduler using the spthread module, a custom FAT-like file system called PennFAT, and a shell with support for job control, system calls, and user-level programs.
-Though it doesn't boot on hardware, our PennOS simulates real OS abstractions like kernel vs. user land, process/thread management, and file handling.
+Its main features include a priority-based scheduler that handles threads using the spthread module, a custom FAT-like file system, and a shell with support for job control, system calls, and user-level programs.
+Though it doesn't boot on actual hardware, our PennOS simulates real OS abstractions like kernel vs. user land, process/thread management, and file handling.

-Document design justifications.

 ## Members (Name and Pennkey)
 - Dan Kim (pennkey: dankim1)